The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 The British Council is committed to:

-• treating individuals with whom we work with fairness, dignity and respect
+- treating individuals with whom it works with fairness, dignity and respect

 We require all staff to ensure their behaviour is consistent with this policy.
 We also require that clients, customers, partners and suppliers are made aware of this policy and operate within it.